 So let’s find out more about Larnaca below in my travel guide here!

 Best Places to Stay in Larnaca

-Larnaca offers luxurious all-inclusive hotels but also perfect deals for a low budget traveler.
-This is a great thing: having tons of options!
+Larnaca offers luxurious all-inclusive hotels, as well as cheap deals for a low-budget minded traveler.
+This is a great thing: having tons of options to accommodate your budget.

 Since the city itself is on the smaller side, you will always be surrounded by small cafes and restaurants, but still just a few minutes away from the beach no matter where you decide to stay.

-I have three recommendations to make here, fitting all budgets and offering amazing services, rooms and location:
+I have three recommendations to make when it comes to where to stay in Larnaca, fitting all budgets and offering amazing services, rooms and location:

 For more low-budget alternatives, check out the smaller hotels in the area and don’t be fooled by their placement on the map – even though some might appear to be far away from the beach, in reality they’re not, since the city itself is relatively small.

 Everything will be even better if you decide to rent a car through a trusted platform like Discover Cars.